There’s not denying that gloves are an essential part of MMA.

 If you’re looking for the best cheap gloves for MMA, look no further.
 The RDX MMA Sparring Gloves are manufactured using Maya Hide leather that’s incredibly durable and super long lasting.

-The gloves multi-layered, gel integrated padding covers the knuckles and the side of the hand with additional block padding over the wrist.
+Their multi-layered, gel integrated padding covers the knuckles and the side of the hand with additional block padding over the wrist.
 The gel padding is longer lasting than regular foam padding, which can become compressed from repetitive impacts.

-The gel padding also makes them one of the best MMA gloves for heavy bag drills.
+This gel padding also makes them one of the best MMA gloves for heavy bag drills.
 However, they do have their limitations and are not has protective has heavier, more densely padded gloves.

 Interestingly, the gloves have a pretty innovative design, especially considering the specialised thumb enclosure that protects your thumb and allows you to maintain a solid grip of your partner.

-Combat Sports MMA Training Gloves
+Combat Sports Training Gloves

 As I mentioned earlier, this should definitely be a light sparring session, as despite the added protection, can still cause cuts and bruises pretty easily.

 Despite having a reputable name in the boxing world, Everlast are not known for manufacturing high quality MMA gear.
-They do however deliver an affordable pair of MMA gloves that are perfect for a beginner who may not want to make a large investment straight off the bat.
+They do however deliver an affordable pair of gloves that are perfect for a beginner who may not want to make a large investment straight off the bat.

 You can boil the Everlast gloves down to two main talking points; protection and quality.

 Unfortunately, when it comes to quality they’re not the best.
-If you’re training 3+ times a week continually, you can expect the gloves synthetic leather to start cracking about 4 or 5 months down the line.
+If you’re training 3+ times a week continually, you can expect the synthetic leather to start cracking about 4 or 5 months down the line.

 If it turns out you love MMA and want to invest in higher quality gear, you can.
 If it turns out that MMA isn’t for you, you haven’t wasted a tonne of money on equipment.